June 28, 2019

 The Academy was not without its scandals: In the mid 1960s came the “drag wars,” where a few members of the Academy broke off to start The Awards Club.
 The prizes they gave at their awards?
 Emmys.
 But by the 1970s, a new Academy of Washington was created with people from the original group, as well as some performers who had mutinied to join the Awards Club.
 (The “Academy Awards” changed to the “Academy” when the Hollywood organization threatened to sue.)
 Carl Rizzi, known by the drag name Mame Dennis, ran the Academy of Washington starting in 1973, and continued to do so until his death in 2015.

-Gates joined the Academy as a drag king in 1972, and at first, she had to prove herself.
+Gates joined the Academy in 1972, and at first, she had to prove herself.
 “It was basically a guys’ club,” Gates said.
 “And when I came along, I was not the caliber of the other women who had been involved.
 I wasn’t a fighter, I wasn’t a drinker, which the previous women had been.”
 But by the later decades of the 20th century, the organization had the reputation of being open-to-all.
 According to Gates, “We had people of all ethnicities, women, men, straight, gay, bi, trans.”

 As the gay community grew in the ’70s, so too did the popularity of drag.
 Bars and clubs found that drag shows drew in large profits at a low cost.
 (The drag performers would bring their own costumes, music and sets.
 The bar just needed to give them a place to shine.)
 By the late 1990s, D.C. clubs and bars hosted more than 40 drag shows each week.
 Only two cities — Dallas and Atlanta — had more.